Mini Greenhouses – Are you yearning to grow your own plants, flowers and produce, but lack the space required for a full-blown garden?

 Taking up an average of around 10 square feet of space, mini greenhouses are the perfect way to try your hand at myriad gardening tasks in small batches.

-And this means it is possible to set up an indoor garden within the four walls of your home with a mini greenhouse.
+If you want to go really mini… You can buy a mini greenhouse for indoors too.
+This means it is possible to set up an indoor garden within the four walls of your home.

 The kitchen is the best place to grow herbs as some of the herbs have properties in them to repel insects and bugs that are usually found in most kitchens.

-Be it a small countertop near the kitchen window for herbs and other small plants like mint, chives, cilantro and dill, or a flowery indoor garden in a corner of the bedroom near the window — a mini greenhouse is here to stay.
+Be it a small countertop near the kitchen window for herbs and other small plants like mint, chives, cilantro and dill, a flowery indoor garden in a corner of the bedroom near the window, or tropical houseplants, a mini greenhouse can be an option.

 Mini indoor greenhouses also encourage the practice of hydroponic gardening as the plants can be closely placed, thereby increasing the yield per area by more than half.